tmobile/pacbot/webapp/readme.md

 All feature modules are configurable to be shown or hidden on need basis.

-Refer this [Guide](https://github.com/tmobile/pacman/wiki/PacMan-UI-walkthrough) to go though each module and what it contains.

 ## Configurations

 Application can be configured to suit your needs, These are the types of configurations available here: